 “Although the world is full of suffering, it is full also of overcoming it.”
 Helen Keller

 Abuse Counselling and therapy offers you a safe place to work through your feelings and memories.
 The support and non-judgmental quality of our counsellors and therapists will help you to deal with the intensity of your emotions and to work through your pain.
 Therapy will help you to get new perspectives on your current life and, by teaching you coping strategies, help you to manage difficult emotions and flashbacks.

 How can Abuse Counselling Therapy Help?

-If you have suffered abuse perhaps you find it difficult to trust?
-And at times you may feel the impact not only from the actual memories of the abusive events themselves, but also from the feelings that arise from them?
+It is often that case that as a survivor you find it difficult to trust?
+And at times you may feel the impact not only from the actual memories of the events themselves, but also from the feelings that arise from them?
 Or perhaps you are carrying strong emotions of anger, guilt or shame which at times surface to affect your current life?
 Do you want to sort these issues out?